Nuclear program of Iran: Fordow

 Fordow (near the city of Qom, approximately 100 km southwest of Tehran) is an underground enrichment site built inside a mountain.
 Originally designed to host about 3,000 centrifuges, Fordow was revealed in 2009 and appears engineered to withstand airstrikes.
 It was re-purposed under the 2015 nuclear deal as a research facility with no enrichment, but Iran resumed enrichment at Fordow after 2019.
-By 2025, Iran is using Fordow to enrich uranium up to 60% U-235 as well, deploying advanced IR-6 centrifuges.
+By 2025, Fordow was enriching uranium up to 60% U-235 as well, deploying advanced IR-6 centrifuges.
 Fordow's smaller size and heavy fortification make it a particular proliferation concern.
 The IAEA still inspects Fordow, but Iran's suspension of the Additional Protocol means inspectors no longer have daily access.
 In June 2025, Iran revealed plans to install advanced centrifuges at the facility.
+However, following the June 2025 United States airstrikes, Institute for Science and International Security analysts David Albright and Spencer Faragrasso noted that because a penetration hole found above the facility's enrichment hall on satellite images indicated that Fordow was now "likely destroyed and knocked out of operation."
+In September 2025, IAEA head Rafael Grossi confirmed that the Fordow facility had in fact sustained significant damage in the June 2025 U.S. strike, including total destruction of "almost all" of the site's "sensitive equipment."

 Bushehr

 Bushehr is Iran's only commercial nuclear power station, situated on the Persian Gulf coast in southern Iran.
 The site's first unit, a 1000 MWe pressurized water reactor (VVER-1000) built with Russian assistance, began operation in 2011–2013.
 Russia supplies the enriched fuel for Bushehr-1 and removes the spent fuel, an arrangement that minimizes proliferation risk.
 Iran is constructing two additional VVER-1000 reactors at Bushehr with Russian collaboration, slated to come online in the late 2020s.
 Bushehr is under full IAEA safeguards.
 Its operation is closely monitored by the Agency, and Iran, like any NPT party, must report and permit inspection of the reactor and its fuel.